COVID: India to allow Amarnath pilgrimage despite surge in cases | DW | 26.04.2021

 "The situation is bad across India.
 It would be better if the Amarnath pilgrimage was symbolic this year, and if just a few people were allowed to visit the shrine.
 Otherwise, it will be a catastrophe," said Tanvir Sadiq, a senior leader of Kashmir's grand old political party, National Conference.

 On January 25, the government announced it was undertaking preparations to host about 600,000 pilgrims this year.
-Government insiders say misplaced faith in the concept of herd immunity and unrealistic mathematical models are behind the government's plans.
+Government insiders have said misplaced faith in the concept of herd immunity and unrealistic mathematical models are behind the government's plans.

 "With the launch of the vaccine and the daily caseload going down, authorities lowered their guard and allowed a full resumption of activities, and now everything seems to be collapsing," a senior official in civil secretariat Jammu, who asked not to be named due to the sensitive nature of the subject, told DW.

-The annual pilgrimage was suspended in 2019 and 2020, first due to New Delhi's decision to end the region's special constitutional status and later due to the pandemic.
+The annual pilgrimage was suspended in 2019 and 2020, first due to New Delhi's decision to end the region's special constitutional status and later due to the first wave of the pandemic.

 Even after the Kumbh Mela proved to be a superspreader event, resulting in a major surge in new infections and deaths in India, authorities have yet to heed the lessons from the virus.